AlparslanAbdikoglu/AlparslanAbdikoglu/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on Cashierbasket.com, Subirat.net and my own portolio
+- 🔭 I’m currently working on  my own portolio

-- 🌱 I’m currently learning aws services, certs related to cyber security and  more react
+- 🌱 I’m currently learning  more react  with a little bit of touch for react native

 - ❓ Ask me about anything related to crypto